-A fearful child, that is.
-To have the mind of a terribly fearful child might lead to something untoward in time, after being "hammered into shape" through rebukes, humbling, metaphorical blows and flattening treatment for several formative years.
+A fearful inner Child, it says.
+To have the mind of a terribly fearful child might lead to something untoward in time, after being "hammered into shape" through rebukes, humbling, metaphorical blows and flattening treatment during many formative years.
 It could lead the grateful fool to think that such treatment is all right and not offensive.
-Later in life he could end up an authoritarian if he was not so already.
+Later in life he could end up an authoritarian if he was not so bent already.
 (Cf. Chap.
 12 in Yogananda's Autobiography).

 One quite scary result can be a grown-up's decadent views like, "The hard core of human egotism is hardly to be dislodged except rudely (Ibid)," "Kill the ego" and further teachings of such a sort.

 Authoritarian, wrong control ways have origins.
 Some may lie deep in the individual, and should be told of fairly, for it matters to detect a budding dictator well before he gets into power, gold and prestige.
 Consider Mussolini (hanged), Hitler (killed himself) and many others.
 They wreaked much havoc.
 So let us beware much of dictatorship-hailing guys.

 Well, in matters of psychoanalysis there are no hard facts, but suspicions, attitude tests, and maybe statistics pertaining to some of them.
 Thus, we cannot be careful enough when we start to mark the authoritarian streak - the careful guys do not submit.
 Then, what about those who first submit and later wake up a victim of authoritarian tomfoolery - more or less so?
 Hard to tell.
 Better avoid submitting to any dictatorship-eager guy, also when he or she says he has changed, if "the wolf may change his fur, but not his nature."
 That inborn nature is what astrologers say they can find out of by the patterns in the sky at birth, and through projections from that again.
 It is true; such claims are found.
 But regrettably, there is astrology and astrology, astrologers and astrologers, and they do not teach the same things.
 Even so, the Swiss psychologist Dr Carl Gustav Jung says: